-Property Description and tenure Particulars of occupancy existing state as at 28 February 2011
+No. Property Description and tenure Particulars of occupancy existing state as at 28 February 2011

 RMB

-5 parcels of land, The property comprises 5 parcels of The property is 59,674,000

-15 buildings and land with a total site area of currently vacant.
+3. 5 parcels of land, 15 buildings and The property comprises 5 parcels of land with a total site area of The property is currently vacant.
+59,674,000

-various structures approximately 118,977.80 sq.m. and 15 100% interest
+various structures approximately 118,977.80 sq.m. and 15 , 100% interest

 No.30 Dongling Road buildings and various structures erected attributable to

 Dongling District thereon which were completed in the Group:

 Shenyang City Liaoning Province various stages between 1994 and 2006.
 RMB59,674,000

 The PRC The buildings have a total gross floor

 area of approximately 69,664.86 sq.m.

 The buildings mainly include office

 buildings, production buildings and a canteen.

 The structures mainly include boundary

 fences, roads and gates.

 The land use rights of 2 parcels of land

 have been granted for a term expiring

 on 8 November 2055 and 17 November

 2055 respectively for industrial uses.

 The land use rights of 2 parcels of land

-are leased by the Group for a term
+have been leased by the Group for a

-expiring on 2014 and 1 June 2015
+term expiring on 2014 and 1 June 2015

 respectively at total annual rent of

 RMB443,300 for industrial use.

-Notes: